Probation & Parole Guide

 From Felon Friendly Jobs Now — built to support people navigating life after incarceration.

-These terms are often used interchangeably, but they are not the same — and the difference matters for understanding your situation.
+These terms are often used interchangeably, but they are not the same.

 Probation